CSC207-UofT/plannr/phase2/design_document.md

 ### How to Use School

-1. Click the school button on the side bar menu
+1. Click the school button on the sidebar menu
 2. Enter a school event by selecting the plus sign on the top right of the calendar view
 3. Select the type of school event
 4. Based on the type of school event, enter the name of the event (a string), the start/end time, the priority and the